Mary Gertrude Joyce: Early life and family

 Sister Mary Gertrude Joyce was born Margaret Alice Joyce at 41 Brighton Square West, Rathgar, Dublin on 18 January 1884.
 She was the second eldest child of ten surviving children of John Stanislaus Joyce and Mary (née Murray).
 Through her grandmother, Ellen O'Connell Joyce, she was related to Daniel O'Connell.
-James Joyce, her older brother, was 18 months older than her.
+James Joyce, her older brother, was 18 months older.
 He called her "Poppie" due to a red cloak she wore to sodality meetings.
 It is said that she was his favourite sister.
 The Joyce family lived at 16 different addresses in Dublin and Bray owing to the differing fortunes of their father.
 Joyce was educated by Mrs Elizabeth Conway, a family governess, later attended St Catherine's Dominican Convent at Sion Hill and Dominican College, Eccles Street.

 After the death of her mother on 13 August 1903, when Joyce was 19, she cared for her younger siblings.
 She had to beg her father for money for food and other necessities, caught between the promise she made to her mother and her father's demands.
 Joyce's difficulties in raising the younger children with her father was the basis of the "Eveline" story in Dubliners.
 Joyce was the first person that her brother James told that he was in love with Nora Barnacle.
-She tried to talk James and Nora from going to the continent.
+She tried to dissuade James and Nora from going to the continent.
 She took Nora shopping for some clothes before they left in 1904, and helped the couple with their travel arrangements.
 She also tried to get James to reconcile with their father.